-In an interview with the Center for Effective Lawmaking in October 2020 after becoming Dean of the House, Rep. Young offered this advice clearly: "I wish more congressmen would remember 'Represent your district!'
-Don't be representing everybody's district...that's where we make the mistake now.
+In an interview with the Center for Effective Lawmaking after becoming Dean of the House, Rep. Young offered this advice clearly: "I wish more congressmen would remember 'Represent your district!'
+Don't be representing everybody's district ... that's where we make mistakes now.
 Because of the national media, we become stars on TV.
 Don't do that; pay attention to your district.
-That's what I've been doing."[2]
+That's what I've been doing."
+[2]

-[1] Further information about Congressman Young's specialization strategies can be found in Volden and Wiseman (2014, pp. 173-176).
+Further information about Congressman Young's specialization strategies can be found in Volden and Wiseman (2014, pp. 173-176).
+To watch the interview, go to https://thelawmakers.org/conversations-with-lawmakers/discussing-legislative-effectiveness-with- representative-don-young